< Best Battery Backpack Blowers — Reviewed & Ranked | BlowingYards

 18V M18 · Battery Backpack Blower · 600 CFM · 145 MPH · Dual Battery

 The battery backpack blower for anyone already invested in Milwaukee's M18 ecosystem.
-This cordless backpack blower uses the same 18V batteries that power hundreds of Milwaukee hand tools and outdoor equipment — no new battery platform needed.
+Uses the same 18V batteries that power hundreds of Milwaukee hand tools — no new battery platform needed.
 The dual-battery design accepts any two M18 packs for customizable weight and runtime balance.
-600 CFM at 145 MPH handles residential and light commercial work from this battery backpack blower.
+600 CFM at 145 MPH handles residential and light commercial work.
 Variable speed with turbo mode.
-The unique pivoting inline design keeps the battery backpack blower compact and maneuverable.
-Not the most powerful battery backpack blower, but the M18 ecosystem compatibility and Milwaukee build quality make it compelling for existing Milwaukee users.
+The unique pivoting inline design keeps it compact and maneuverable.
+Not the most powerful battery backpack blower, but M18 ecosystem compatibility is a decisive advantage for Milwaukee users.

 CFM600